FA25SE050-RogueLearn/RogueLearn.BMAD.Documentation/docs/prd/glossary.md

 ## User Roles

-### **Student**
+### **Player**
 The primary user type who:
 - Uploads academic documents and creates quests
 - Completes learning activities and tracks progress
 - Manages their Arsenal and skill development
 - Participates in social learning features

+### **Party Leader**
+An enhanced Player role with group management capabilities who:
+- Creates and manages study parties (2-8 members)
+- Organizes collaborative learning sessions
+- Coordinates party activities and schedules
+- Manages shared party resources and permissions

+### **Guild Master**
+A Verified Lecturer who creates and manages guilds, providing:
+- Educational content and curated learning materials
+- Learning guidance and mentorship to guild members
+- Community management and moderation
+- Progress monitoring and academic oversight

+### **Game Master (Admin)**
+System administrators who:
+- Manage platform operations and user accounts
+- Oversee content moderation and community guidelines
+- Handle technical support and system maintenance
+- Monitor platform security and performance

 ### **Verified Lecturer**
-Educators who provide:
+A special status (not a separate role) that can be applied to Players, indicating:
+- Completed platform verification process
+- Access to enhanced educational tools and features
+- Ability to become a Guild Master
-- Expert guidance and mentorship
+- Authority to create and manage educational content
-- Curated learning materials and resources
-- Community leadership through guild management
-- Academic oversight and progress monitoring

 ### **Guild Member**
-Students who have joined a guild and can:
+Players who have joined a guild and can:
 - Access guild-specific resources and content
 - Participate in guild activities and discussions
 - Receive mentorship from the Guild Master